Why The Fall of the US Dollar is Going to Have a Domino Effect That Will Present Some of the Biggest Opportunities of the Decade

 Head and shoulders are typically reversal patterns so I would expect USDI to drop lower over time.

-However, prices have broken through the neckline already.
+However, price have broken through the neckline already.
 We often see a retracement and re-test of that neckline after that happens.
 Then the new downtrend begins in earnest.

 So I wouldn’t be surprised to see a rally in USDI in the short term and therefore I wouldn’t be keen on shorting USDI at the moment.
 If you've got some gains from being short USD right now, I'd be inclined to take partial profits and look for another setup to consolidate your position going forward.